elasticpath/mvnmin/README.md

 mvnmin clean install -amd -am
 ```

-mvnmin can print all modules to the terminal with this:
+mvnmin can print all modules to the terminal, it does this buy looking for all the pom.xml
+files, whether they are associated with a reactor or not:
 ```
 mvnmin -p --all
 ```